NgoziGoodness/Project-on-Web-Scraping/README.md

 ### Data Scraping Process

-  In the data scraping process I performed the following task:
+  In the web scraping process I performed the following task:
   - I installed chrome web scraper in my chrome browser
   - I went to the site data is to be extracted from (Amazon website) and opened web scraper
   - New site map was created on the web scraper and Labeled
-  - The necessary selected were created, added and saved
+  - The necessary selection were created, added and saved
   - scrapping was done and exported to an excel file

 ### Data Cleaning Process